Anisotropy of Nanohertz Gravitational Wave Background and Source Clustering from Supermassive Binary Black Holes Based on Cosmological Simulation: Models

 \subsection{Mock Data}

-We adopt mMR dark matter (DM) halo catalog in the Millennium simulation database Guo2010a \cite{2011MNRAS.413..101G}.
-This is a semi-analytical modelling applied to the DM halo merger trees of the Millennium simulations, which follows the formation, evolution and mergers of galaxies in a box with side length of 62.5 Mpc$/h_0$ from $z>10$ to $z=0$.
-Since SMBH and galactic nuclear activity is closely related to galaxy formation, SAM always encompass the growth and evolution of SMBHs in their modeling.
-In Guo2010a, “quasar” mode and “radio” mode are considered to grow SMBHs from initial seeds, resulted in SMBH mass function compatible with the observed positive correlation between SMBH mass and galaxy properties.
-We assume that SMBHs will form inspiring binaris following the merger of their host galaxies, so according to the merger history of DM halos and galaxies from Guo2010a simulation result, we can judge when and where a SMBBH will form.
-In this way, we get the SMBBH merger events distributed in one simulation box, each event carries information including their locations in the simulation box, redshifts, host galaxies, progenitor black hole masses and descendant black hole mass.
+We utilize the results of L-Galaxies semi-analytical galaxy formation runs using the model described in \cite{2011MNRAS.413..101G,2013MNRAS.428.1351G} stored in the Millennium simulation database Guo2013a.
+This is a semi-analytical modelling applied to the DM halo merger trees of the Millennium simulations, which follows the formation, evolution and mergers of galaxies in a box with side length of 500 Mpc$/h_0$ from $z>14$ to $z=0$.
+The mock simulation data are output in 61 snapshots at different redshifts.
+From the output data, we can extract those galaxies formed by mergering in each redshift snapshot, each of these galaxies carries information about its location and its two progenitor galaxies.
+Thus the merger history of galaxies across the entire redshift range can be constructed.
+Since SMBH and galactic nuclear activity are closely related to galaxy formation, SAM always encompass the growth and evolution of SMBHs in their modeling.
+In Guo2013a, “quasar” mode and “radio” mode are considered to grow SMBHs from initial seeds, leading to a co-evolution of SMBHs and their host galaxies that is compatible with observations.
+We assume that SMBHs will form inspiralling binaries following the merger of their host galaxies, so that the merger history of supermassive black holes can be correspondingly constructed following the merger history of galaxies.